Is Your Restaurant Ready to Serve Alcoholic Beverages?

 Certifications, Credentials, and Licenses

-Right from the start you need to have the proper documents and training saying that you are legally allowed to serve wine and beer in your restaurant.
+Right from the start, you need to have the proper documents and training saying that you are legally allowed to serve wine and beer in your restaurant.
 If you want to serve liquors, you must gain additional certifications and it will generally cost more.

-It’s critical to do your research in regards to the legal safe of wine and beer because breaking the law even once can lead to severe financial and legal cost.
+It’s critical to do your research in regards to the legal sale of wine and beer because breaking the law even once can lead to severe financial and legal cost.
 If your restaurant is part of a franchise, be aware of the FDD.
 Franchise Gator explains the FDD contains information about costs and training and support, to hiring employees and securing equipment for your restaurant.